openmainframeproject/cobol-programming-course/COBOL Programming Course #1 - Getting Started/COBOL Programming Course #1 - Getting Started.md

 5. Was the job successful?
-If not, find the compile error message to understand why.
+If not, find the compilation error message to understand why.

-6. Modify id.CBL(CBL0009), correcting the compile error.\*
+6. Modify id.CBL(CBL0009), correcting the compilation error.\*

 ![](Images/image166.png)